monali25t-sys/Exploratory-Data-Analysis/README.md

 # Project

-This project explores the dataset of 1000 most popular movies from the IMDB database during the period of 2006-2016.
+This project explores the dataset of 1000 most popular movies during the period of 2006-2016.
 The project is divided into 5 main components:

 - Problem Statement
 - Data Wrangling